Introduction

 - Implementing thorough policies and procedures

-Proficiency in SQL is paramount, alongside a solid understanding of data structure principles.
+, alongside a solid understanding of data structure principles.
 Familiarity with leading DBMS platforms such as Oracle, SQL Server, and MySQL is also essential.

-Moreover, improving information security testing and creating effective recovery strategies for system crashes are essential components of a DBA’s duties.
+Moreover, improving testing and creating effective recovery strategies for system crashes are essential components of a DBA’s duties.
 A case study on the duties of a Database Manager illustrates how these responsibilities can vary by industry and information type, emphasizing the importance of:

 - Identifying user needs